-Explanations, then: hir intent and desire shaped by plain words so that, this time, none will mistake hir intent.
+Explanations, then: hir intent and desire shaped by plain words so that, this time, none will mistake hir.
 Say the word, aromantic, with hopeful explanations.
 Say the words, friends with benefits, with laughter after so she knows it isn’t quite truth, but ze owns no common phrase to express what ze yearns for.
 Say the words, I don’t experience romantic attraction, with hir fingers crossed under the table.
 Say the word, queerplatonic, with a heart-pounding hope that she’ll still see the person with whom she shares, each Saturday, a chocolate-chip muffin and an apple cake.

 Say the words.
 Is it aay-romantic or arrow-mantic?
 What if she hears I’m a romantic instead of I’m aromantic?
 What if she says isn’t that just friendship or that can’t be real or, worst of all, I’m looking for something more?

 Hir fingers dance over keys without hesitation, setting that dangerous word free into cyberspace.
 Online, ze is bold and defiant, hir pride cloaked in green, the word unquestioned.
 It’s hirs when framed as black sans-serif characters on a white background.

 The word hasn’t touched hir lips and tongue.
 Ze hasn’t gleaned it in any form of communication not delivered by text on a backlit screen.